VisActor/VTable/docs/assets/guide/en/gantt/introduction.md

 You can define the custom rendering of each cell in each column through `taskListTable.columns.customLayout` or globally define the custom rendering of each cell through `taskListTable.customLayout`.

 ### Support for Different Date Scale Granularities
-You can set the row height and time unit (such as day, week, month, etc.) of the date scale through the `timelineHeader.scales.rowHeight` and `timelineHeader.scales.unit` configuration items.
+You can set the row height and time unit (such as day, week, month, etc.) of the date scale through the `timelineHeader.scales.unit` configuration items.

 ### Date Header Style
 You can customize the style of the date header through the `timelineHeader.scales.style` configuration item.